 William Simonson, who goes by “Si,” originally came to Corvallis in 1974 to join the College of Pharmacy as faculty.
 After moving to the East Coast for some time, Si has recently returned to Oregon to teach part time at Oregon State University.
 Professionally, he specializes in senior care pharmacy.
-These days, he also spends much of his time and energy on the newly established “Oak Creek Conservancy,” which just north of Bald Hill in Corvallis where he lives and is also working to restore an oak woodland.
+These days, he also spends much of his time and energy on the newly established “Oak Creek Conservancy,” which is just north of Bald Hill in Corvallis where he lives and is also working to restore an oak woodland.

 Chas is the Tribal Liaison at the Northwest Climate Adaptation Science Center, where he partners with Tribes to improve tribal resilience to climatic impacts.
 He also researches the impacts of climate and other impacts on hydrology, habitat, wildife species, and culture.
-In 2015, he migrated to Oregon from Alaska, but has also been fortunate to have also lived in New Mexico, California, Oklahoma, Arizona, Kentucky, Iowa, and Illinois (where he was raised).
+In 2015, he migrated to Oregon from Alaska, but has been fortunate to have also lived in New Mexico, California, Oklahoma, Arizona, Kentucky, Iowa, and Illinois (where he was raised).
 A lifelong advocate for sustainability, Chas has long been active in advocacy, education, and research.
 In his downtime, Chas navigates the rivers of the northwest via whitewater raft and canoe and is always happy to have his wife, dog, and friends along.

 Jiajia is a post-doc researcher at the Environmental Protection Agency Western Ecology Division, where she studies nutrient pollution and land use impact on the environment.
 Jiajia lived in several cities in China where she grew up.
 She also lived in Chicago for six years before moving to Corvallis in 2015.
 She enjoys travelling, skiing, rock climbing, and hiking (west coast, best coast!).
 Appreciating the life style in Corvallis and many CEC events in town, she decides to join the CEC to help promote a healthy and sustainable community.

-Gabrielle is a social scientist with expertise on natural resource manager perspectives on climate change risks and their perspectives on taking action in response to change.
+Gabrielle is a social scientist with expertise on natural resource management perspectives on climate change risks and their perspectives on taking action in response to change.
 During her day job she works with the USDA Northwest Climate Hub and brings applied interdisciplinary social science to bear on regional climate adaptation priorities.
 Gabrielle lives in Albany with her partner Joe, their dog, cat and chickens.
 In her spare time she loves to be in nature, backpacking, swimming, crabbing, running and gardening.
-As a result, she loves to cook, bake and feed people friends and her community.
+As a result, she loves to cook, bake and feed friends and her community.
 Working with Corvallis Environmental Center is an extension of this love of land and community.

 Lewis is a native of the Willamette Valley and loves the people and places that populate it.
 Lewis has spent much of the last several years living overseas or working with international development efforts.
 He is the Executive Director of Andando, a locally-based non-profit that does community development in rural Senegal – building schools, health clinics, and establishing large-scale organic community gardens in places with very limited water and high food insecurity.
 With so much effort invested overseas, Lewis is excited to now bring some of those passions to a local level with the CEC.